FelixZett/dockerfiles/README.md

 # Hugo
 These dockerfiles are for [Hugo Static Site Generator](https://gohugo.io).
 I use them for building my website with gitlab-runners.
 The images include git so that you can use git-info in your hugo builds.
+I also included npm to be able to fetch assets from the node repository and include them in my build.

 ## Hugo
 ![Docker Pulls](https://img.shields.io/docker/pulls/felixzett/hugo)

-Hugo standard version
+Hugo standard version including git and npm

 ## Hugo Extended
 ![Docker Pulls](https://img.shields.io/docker/pulls/felixzett/hugo-extended)

-Hugo extended version
+Hugo extended version including git and npm